 Con este fin, los proveedores de vacunas no deberían preguntar sobre el estatus migratorio.
 Hacer tales preguntas disuadiría a las personas, especialmente a las que ya se encuentran en poblaciones vulnerables, de buscar vacunas, lo que contradeciría los esfuerzos de vacunación realizados hasta ahora.

 Relief & Aid

-- Donate to the TX Restaurant Relief Fund - Learn more about the TRA’s newly established relief fund helping independently owned restaurants
+- Donate to the TX Restaurant Relief Fund - Learn more about the TRA’s relief fund helping independently-owned restaurants

 - SBA Disaster Recovery Assistance (recorded webinar) - TRA and SBA recorded webinar on disaster recovery assistance

 - Southern Smoke’s Hospitality Emergency Relief - Provides funding to individuals in the food and beverage industry who are in crisis